anlsanchez5/world-recipes/README.md

 # WorldRecipes

-This Ruby Gem provides a CLI to view the top world cusine recipes based on culture and type of food as per the All Recipes website.
+This Ruby Gem provides a CLI to view the top world cuisine recipes based on culture and type of food as per the All Recipes website.

 ## Installation